timothy-krock/theOffice/front/README.md

-Front-end mockups of the different visualizations
+Front-end mockups of the different visualizations for the office visualization